 A delicious and welcoming Marble Bundt Cake, perfect for any occasion.
 Recipe for an easy and moist marble cake, which looks spectacular baked in a bundt tin and topped with a chocolate glaze.
 Marble Cake A traditional marble cake, baked in a loaf tin, is something which my husband’s great-aunt frequently makes whenever we visit her in France.
 But I thought I would give my own spin on a gâteau marbré by baking

 An easy Financier recipe with blueberries.
 These Blueberry Financier cakes are light and dainty, which are perfect with a cup of tea!
-Given the multiple batches of Gingerbread Sablé and Giant Chocolate Chip Sablé I have been baking over the past few months, a recipe which uses at least 2 egg yolks per batch, my freezer has been overflowing with little plastic bags filled with frozen eggwhites.
-And given that our freezer is no bigger than
+Recipes Using Egg Whites Given the multiple batches of Gingerbread Sablé and Giant Chocolate Chip Sablé I have been baking over the past few months, a recipe which uses at least 2 egg yolks per batch, my freezer has been overflowing with little plastic bags filled with frozen eggwhites.

 A simple and delicious chestnut cake using sweetened chestnut purée, with the addition of chocolate chips for extra indulgence.
 Chestnut Cake It has been a few months since I had the wonderful opportunity to meet and cook with Mimi Thorisson in her home in south-western France.
 I find myself frequently reminiscing about the recipes we cooked, what we chatted about while we were sitting at her vast dining table, and the recipe notes which